Agility course obstacles

 A wall should have displaceable units on the top.
 The height of the wall must be:

-Pillars must be a minimum of 90 cm.
+Pillars must be a minimum of 900 mm.
 All central units must be easily displaced by the dog and not interlocking with the pillars.
+Central elements should have a uniform depth of 200mm.
+The wall must be constructed of an impact-absorbing material.

 • Judging – a dog should not be faulted if any part of the obstacle is touched and does not fall